+Non-response bias is minimized because the student and teacher surveys are mandated by the District.
+Some students will change classrooms, leave their school between the baseline and follow-up surveys, or be absent on the days of the survey administration, so non-response is estimated at 5%.
+Non-response to the teacher surveys is also expected to be minimal.
+Parent non-response is estimated at 20% based on past studies.

 With the target sample size of 2,000-3,000 students and expected consent rate, the research team assumes each of the treatment and control groups will have between 500 and 1500 students each.
 As the table below shows, the study is powered to detect economically meaningful treatment effects.